PACT Therapy for fungal nail infection

 PACT® Therapy does not use drugs, acids, lasers and is a very safe and effective treatment.
 As such, it can be used on patients with Diabetes.
 Following the PACT® Therapy session, the nail will retain a blue discolouration.
 However, this will soon disappear after treatment, but in rare cases, may remain for up to one week.

-Preventing re-infection is important to having a positive outcome.
+Preventing re-infection is important to have a positive outcome.
 Socks and hosiery should be washed on a hot (60°C) cycle.
 Shoes should be treated with an anti-fungal preparation.
 Fungal skin infection (Athlete’s Foot) should also be treated.
 We recommend Mycota Cream and Mycota Powder.
-However, consult your We Fix Feet Podiatrist or Foot Care Professional for advice.
+However, consult your Foot Care Expert at We Fix Feet for advice.

 To optimise the success of the PACT treatment, it is essential to minimise the risk of re-infection